782618297/io_scene_scs/Conversion-Helper.md

 Conversion helper panel features tools for automated files conversion and mod packing.
 Panel with conversion helper can be found below [[Export Panel]] located within Scene tab.

+> NOTE: Before using this helper make sure you downloaded latest [[Conversion Tools]] for the game you want to create content for.

 [[images/SCS_Tools_Conv_Hlpr.png]]